k-nuth/kth/README.md

 ## Donation

+We adhere to the feature-by-feature funding model proposed by Bitcoin Verde.

+We believe that the feature-by-feature funding model proposed by [Bitcoin Verde](https://read.cash/@joshmgreen/bitcoin-verdes-response-to-the-miner-sponsored-development-fund-34028b1e#funding-bitcoin-verde) fits with our project.

+Take a look at our [issues](https://github.com/k-nuth/kth/issues) to see if you want to donate towards a specific objective, or you can contact us by [Telegram](https://t.me/knuth_cash), [Slack](https://k-nuth.slack.com/) or info@kth.cash.

 ## Documentation

 We are working to improve the documentation, which is [located here](https://k-nuth.github.io/docs/).

 ## Issues

-Each of our modules has its own Github repository.
-In case you want to create an issue, please do so in our [main repository](https://github.com/k-nuth/kth).
+Each of our modules has its own Github repository, but in case you want to create an issue, please do so in our [main repository](https://github.com/k-nuth/kth/issues).

 ## Contact